What You’ll Learn 💾

 Fast on trigger

-With always fast and always slow storing options you can choose between different static acquisition rates and units.
+With the Always fast and Always slow options, you can select different static acquisition rates and units.

-When you select one of the trigger storing options Trigger setup tab will automatically appear on the setup screen.
+When you select one of the trigger-based storing options, the Trigger Setup tab will automatically appear on the setup screen.

-Before we explain other functions on the screen above, let's first take a look at how to name and save files that will be stored.
+Before explaining the other functions on the screen above, let’s first review how to name and save the files that will be stored.

-We can change the folder where data is stored under the Folder section.
+You can change the folder where data is stored in the Folder section.

-Project data files folder: Storing folder.
-The default path can be set in the project settings.
+Project data files folder (Storing folder): The default storage path, which can be set in the project settings.

-Custom folder: Arbitrarily chosen folder from local storage.
+Custom folder: Any folder chosen from local storage.

-We can define the file name for each measurement separately by entering it into the edit field.
+You can define the file name for each measurement separately by entering it in the Edit field.

-For repetitive measurements, we use the Create a multifile function.
+For repetitive measurements, use the Create Multifile function.

-Multifile automatically assigns a new file name for each cycle (start) of storage.
-File names can be either consecutive (such as 0001, 0002, 0003) or by the date and time.
+The Multifile function automatically assigns a new file name for each storage cycle (start).
+File names can be generated either consecutively (e.g., 0001, 0002, 0003) or based on the date and time.

-Additionally, you can define how a new file will be created by selecting the Make a new file after checkbox.
-The criteria for switching to a new file are either the file size or time interval, which can be defined in seconds, minutes, or hours.
+Additionally, you can define how a new file is created by selecting the Make a new file after checkbox.
+The criteria for switching to a new file can be based on file size, time interval (in seconds, minutes, or hours), or trigger events.

-MB: Creates new file after defined file size in Megabytes is reached.
+MB: Creates a new file after the defined file size (in megabytes) is reached.

-h: Creates a new file after a defined time in hours is reached.
+h: Creates a new file after the defined time in hours has elapsed.

-min: Creates a new file after a defined time in minutes is reached.
+min: Creates a new file after the defined time in minutes has elapsed.

-sec: Creates a new file after a defined time in seconds is reached.
+sec: Creates a new file after the defined time in seconds has elapsed.

-triggers: Creates a new file after the trigger occurs.
+triggers: Creates a new file when the defined trigger occurs.

-This can be very useful when acquiring data for longer time periods.
-If we choose to switch the file each hour with absolute time, then the switching will be done exactly on the hour (01:00, 02:00, 03:00...).
-The time will be taken from absolute PC time (or another more exact timing source, if available, as defined in the hardware setup).
-The file switching is done in such a way that no data point is lost in the process.
+This feature is especially useful when acquiring data over longer periods.
+For example, if you choose to switch files every hour using absolute time, the switching will occur precisely on the hour (01:00, 02:00, 03:00, etc.).
+The time is taken from the absolute PC clock (or from another, more accurate timing source if available, as defined in the hardware setup).
+File switching is performed in a way that ensures no data points are lost during the process.

 Storing full speed data

-First, let's look at how to store full-speed data.
-Let's perform a short measurement with the SIRIUS data acquisition system and explain the use of basic buttons.
+First, let’s look at how to store full-speed data.
+We will perform a short measurement with the SIRIUS data acquisition system and explain the use of the basic buttons.

-To store measured data, we need to be in Measure mode, where we can see a Store button.
+To store measured data, you must be in Measure mode, where you will see the Store button.

-To start storing, we need to click the Store button on the main menu.
+To start storing, click the Store button on the main menu.

-We can also Stop and freeze the data storing.
+You can also choose to Stop and freeze the data storing process.

 Always fast storing option

-If we don't make any changes in the Storing settings and go directly to the Measure marker, the data will be stored all the time with the selected Dynamic acquisition rate.
-The data will be stored in the file at full speed.
+If no changes are made in the Storing settings and you go directly to Measure mode, the data will always be stored using the selected Dynamic acquisition rate.
+In this case, the data is stored in the file at full speed.

-The procedure of how to store data is the same as we mentioned in the beginning.
+The procedure for storing data is the same as described earlier.

 To start storing, click the Store button in the main menu.

-Now the data will be stored in the file at full speed.
+Once storing begins, the data will be saved in the file at full speed.

-and if we click the Pause button data will still be acquired, but the storing will be paused.
+If you click the Pause button, data acquisition will continue, but storing will be paused.

-At that point, the Pause button caption changes to the Resume button.
+At this point, the Pause button changes to the Resume button.

-If you navigate to Analyze mode, you will see two sections with data, and the space in between will be blank as no data is stored there.
+When you navigate to Analyse mode, you will see these two sections of data, with a blank gap in between where no data was stored.

 Always slow storing option

-Th Always slow storing function stores data at intervals, set with Static/reduced rate settings.
-Even though storing is set to slow, DewesoftX will acquire the data at full speed, calculate the minimum, maximum, average, and RMS for this time interval, and store only these values.
+The Always Slow storing function stores data at intervals defined by the Static/Reduced rate settings.
+Even though storing is set to slow, DewesoftX still acquires data at full speed, calculates the minimum, maximum, average, and RMS values for each time interval, and stores only these results.

-If we look at the example below the static acquisition rate is set to 0,1 second which means, that in this case, we will use much less disk space for storing our data.
+In the example below, the static acquisition rate is set to 0.1 seconds.
+This means that significantly less disk space will be used for storing data.

-If our data consists of events that can be captured, we can choose to store it with two options of triggers.
-The trigger event can be defined in the software and then DewesoftX will wait for this event and store only the portion of interest.
+If the data consists of events that can be captured, you can choose to store it using one of two trigger options.
+A trigger event can be defined in the software, and then DewesoftX will wait for this event and store only the portion of interest.

-If the Start storing automatically is selected, the data storage will be automatically started as soon as you change to any online display (scope, recorder, etc. ).
+If Start storing automatically is selected, data storage will begin as soon as you switch to any online display (scope, recorder, etc.).

-If you want to stop storing, just press the Stop button or press the F7 key on the keyboard.
-This function is independent of the storing type (fast, reduced, triggered, etc.).
-This function can be used together with the autoload function for the highest automation.
+To stop storing, press the Stop button or press the F7 key on your keyboard.
+This function is independent of the storing type (fast, reduced, triggered, etc.) and can be combined with the autoload function for maximum automation.

-If we want to acquire the data at a slow speed, we can choose the always slow storing option.
+When acquiring data at a slow speed, you can use the Always Slow storing option.

-Let's store some data and take a look at how the data appears in the recorder.
-This is what the data looks like at full rate in Measure mode.
+Finally, let’s store some data and examine how it appears in the Recorder.
+Below is an example of what the data looks like at full rate in Measure mode.

-And now let's switch to Analyse mode.
-The data will be shown as the envelope of the original signal since the full rate is no longer available, merely the 0,1-second values.
-We can also switch to average or RMS modes in the recorder setup to see those two parameters.
+Now let’s switch to Analyse mode.
+The data will be displayed as the envelope of the original signal, since the full sampling rate is no longer available—only the 0.1-second values are stored.
+In the Recorder setup, you can also switch to Average or RMS modes to view those parameters.

 The recorder below shows the RMS of the signal.
-We can judge from the average, RMS, and min/max values what the original signal could be.
-For example, if there is a big maximum and the average value did not grow, we can deduce that there was a short spike in that channel.
+By examining the Average, RMS, and Min/Max values, we can estimate the shape of the original signal.
+For example, if the maximum value is large but the average has not increased, we can deduce that there was a short spike in that channel.

 Fast on trigger storing option

-If Fast on trigger is chosen, data will be stored with the dynamic rate once the trigger point occurs.
+If Fast on Trigger is selected, data will be stored at the dynamic rate once the trigger point occurs.

-If our data consists of events that can be captured, we can choose to store it as fast on the trigger.
-The trigger event can be defined in the software and then DewesoftX will wait for this event and store only the portion of interest.
-This can be set by choosing the fast on trigger storing option.
-After doing this, the new tab Trigger will appear where we are able to set up the trigger condition and strategy.
+If the data consists of events that can be captured, you can choose the Fast on Trigger storing option.
+The trigger event can be defined in the software, and then DewesoftX will wait for this event and store only the relevant portion of data.
+Once this option is selected, a new Trigger tab will appear, where you can set the trigger conditions and strategy.

 Pre time

-This is the time that will be stored before the trigger event occurs.
+The time period stored before the trigger event occurs.

 Post time